Updated November 1, 2018

 Answer: "Great Art Sells"

 This from an art dealer that I met years ago.

-While it's impossible to define great art, I think she meant that artists typically sell their strongest work and that subject matter is secondary.
+While it's impossible to define great art, what I believe she meant was that artists unusually sell their strongest work, and that subject matter is secondary.

-If you\'re showing multiple pieces then don’t expect the stronger works to lift the weaker ones up – expect the opposite; the weaker pieces will pull the rest down.
+If you\'re showing multiple pieces, then don\'t expect the stronger works to lift the weaker ones up.
+Expect the opposite; the weaker pieces will pull the rest down.

-The 80/20 rule applies: 80% of the work that you do is for artistic growth; 20% is for show.
+The 80/20 rule, helpful in so many situations, applies here: 80% of the work that you do is for artistic growth; 20% is for show.

-If someone can describe a specific piece you’ve done and with the feelings it evoked instead of having a vague impression of you as the artist who does “such and such” then congratulations!
+If someone can describe a specific piece you\'ve done, along with the feelings it evoked, rather than have a vague impression of you as the artist who does \"such and such\", then congratulations!
 You\'ve hit a home run.

 Here are links to a couple of bloggers with wonderful insights on the subject: